Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 ### GraphQL Queries 😎

-**Use: https://graphql.org/swapi-graphql to answer the following questions...**
+**Use: https://swapi-graphql.eskerda.vercel.app to answer the following questions...**

-<small>**HINT:** If you get stuck, refer back to the [examples from the previous lesson](https://github.com/Make-School-Courses/FEW-2.9-Technical-Seminar/blob/master/Lessons/Lesson-1.md#nested-types)</small>

 <!-- > -->